Custom Training Solutions

 Example:

-Case studies walk teams through IROPS choices, load planning tradeoffs, or cabin service recovery.
-Learners analyze snippets of data, propose actions, and compare to best-practice outcomes.
+Problem-solving activities present case studies that guide teams through decisions such as irregular operations choices, load planning tradeoffs, or cabin service recovery.
+Learners analyze data snippets, propose actions, and compare their solutions to best-practice outcomes.

 Collaborative Experiences